EPMatt/awesome-ha-blueprints/blueprints/controllers/ikea_e1743/README.md

 <Input
  name='Integration'
  description='Integration used for connecting the remote with Home Assistant.
-Type "Zigbee2MQTT", "deCONZ" or "ZHA".' required
+Select "Zigbee2MQTT", "deCONZ" or "ZHA".' selector='select' required
  />
 <Input